Best & Worst Chevrolet Colorado Years

 The Worst Years: 2015, 2016

 Oof, talk about growing pains.
 The 2015 model?
-Power steering issues that could leave you white-knuckled at slow speeds.
-It was significant enough to trigger a massive recall in 2021.
+Power steering issues that could leave you white-knuckled at low speeds.
+It was significant enough to trigger a huge recall in 2021.

-2016 wasn’t much better.
-Stabilitrak failures and puzzling shudders at low speeds had owners scratching their heads and technicians working overtime.
+2016 wasn’t much improved.
+Stabilitrak failures and confusing shudders at low speeds had owners scratching their heads and technicians working overtime.

 Want the complete scoop?